noahehall/theBookOfNoah/architecture/_functional_programming.md

 	- object oriented programming
 		- favor the creation of new derived objects as the principal means to gain code reuse
 			- i.e. one object will reuse all the data & behavior from its parent otypes
-		- rely heavily on object-based encapsulatin to protect the integrity of the objects mutable state
+		- rely heavily on object-based encapsulatin to protect the integrity of the objects mutable state  both direct and inherited, in order to expose or manipulate the state via instance methods
+			- results in a tight coupling between an objects data nd its fine-grained behavior
+		- central form of abstraction is the object
 	- declarative programming
 		- expresses a set of oeprations without revealing how their implen=meneted or how data flows through them
 		- separates program description from evaluation